Italian Baroque architecture: Introduction

-The Baroque architecture period began in Italy during the late-16th century.
-It originated during the Counter-Reformation, which was mainly headed by the Catholic Church to appeal to people through new art and a new style of architecture.
-Baroque architecture is characterized by drama and grandeur.
-It is very ornate, with intricate decoration and detailing everywhere.
-Popular materials during the Baroque period were very grand and expensive such as marble, granite, gold, and silk.
-But a lot of churches only wanted to give the appearance of those materials, so they would paint wood to appear as a marble column, for example.
-Some of the dramatic design elements of this period also included, large domes, cupolas, and double-hipped roofs.
+The Baroque architecture period began in Italy during the late 16th century.
+It originated during the Counter-Reformation, which was mainly led by the Catholic Church to appeal to people through new art and a new style of architecture.
+Baroque architecture is characterised by drama and grandeur.
+It is very ornate, with intricate decoration and detailing throughout.
+Expensive materials were used during this period, for example marble, granite, gold, and silk.
+Many churches, however, only wanted to give the appearance of those materials, so they would paint wood to mimic them.
+Some of the dramatic design elements of this period included large domes, cupolas, and double-hipped roofs.
 Baroque Architecture continued to be popular until the 18th century.

-Central Italy
+Central and Southern Italy

 Rome

-The Baroque architecture period began with the creation of the basilica with crossed dome and nave.
+The Baroque architecture period began with the creation of the basilica with a crossed dome and nave.
 One of the first Roman structures to move away from the Mannerist conventions, like the Church of the Gesù, was the church of Church of Saint Susanna, designed by Carlo Maderno in 1596.
 The dynamic use of columns and pilasters, and central decoration make it more complex.
 Baroque buildings often include domes and show a playful yet disciplined approach to classic design rules.

 Pietro da Cortona's work, like Santi Luca e Martina (1635) and Santa Maria della Pace (1656), emphasizes movement, continuity, and dramatic effects.
-Santa Maria della Pace, with its curved wings, resembling a theater stage, fills a small piazza.
+Santa Maria della Pace, with its curved wings, resembling a theatre stage, fills a small piazza.
 Other Roman designs of the time also use theatrical elements to dominate and enhance the surrounding cityscape.

-Saint Peter's Square designed by Gian Lorenzo Bernini, is a famous example of Baroque architecture., known for its grand scale and awe-inspiring design.
-Bernini's favorite work was the oval shaped Sant'Andrea al Quirinale (1658), featuring a lofty altar and soaring dome that showcase Baroque style.
+Saint Peter's Square designed by Gian Lorenzo Bernini, known for its grand scale and awe-inspiring design, is a famous example of Baroque architecture.
+Bernini's favorite work was the oval shaped Sant'Andrea al Quirinale (1658), featuring a lofty altar and soaring dome that showcase the Baroque style.
 His vision for Baroque townhouses is exemplified by the Palazzo Barberini (1629) and Palazzo Chigi-Odescalchi [it] (1664), both in Rome.